 How Much Does the Illinois Boating Safety Course Cost?

 Gather information about the other watercraft and its occupants.
-This includes the name of the boat, the name of the boat owner/operator, and contact information.

 Take photos of the damage to both boats.